 I did create a niche for myself on social media that kind of spread like wildfire, I think.
 Right now you see a lot of people doing very similar stuff.
 That makes me think that there has to be a shift.
 I meet people that are replicating something that someone else is doing, and I might think to myself, “why are you doing this?”

-I absolutely do!
 I see it too.
-I think that we probably all did that to a degree, especially when we we are getting started and trying to find our voice as photographers and artists.
-We see something that we admire and we then try to emulate it because we relate to it emotionally.
+I think that we probably all did that to a degree, especially when we are getting started and trying to find our voice as photographers and artists.
+We see something that we admire, and we then try to emulate it because we relate to it emotionally.
 It’s like we’re trying to scratch this itch of wanting.
-Obviously, there’s a line where that becomes unhealthy or unethical.
-Maybe it’s the substance that people are really searching for when they’re looking for their voice.
+Of course, there’s a line where that becomes unhealthy or unethical.
+Maybe it’s the substance that people are searching for when they’re looking for their voice.
 And when you don’t know where else to look, you look toward what inspires you.

-Regarding your own take on dance, sure, it’s been shot before, but it’s never been done by you with your eye, your vision, and your voice.
+Regarding your personal take on dance, sure, it’s been shot before, but it’s never been done by you with your eye, your vision, and your voice.

-You’ve kind of already answered my next question, but to ask it specifically, what are some things that you do to keep yourself excited or inspired?
+You’ve kind of already answered my next question, but, what are some things that you do to keep yourself excited or inspired?

 As well as @acrossworlds, your street photography account.
 That is what you were primarily doing when you and I first met, right?
 That and your “Sunday’s Best” portraits.